realkoder/system-integration/01._Assignments/11._Cors_Media_I/11b._Integrate_with_payment/DOCS_PAYMENT_README.md

 });
 ```

+---

-## HURRAY 🥳 STRIPE HAS BEEN IMPLEMENTED AN READY FOR SIGNUP
+## HURRAY 🥳 STRIPE HAS BEEN IMPLEMENTED

 ![Payment was successful - postman](./assets/payment-succesful.png)